tejlibre/ActionFPS-Book/Frequently-Asked-Questions.md

 This means that the games are happenning right now !
 The real time game display allows you to see the score of a game in real time on your browser!

+## Why do some games not appear on the site?

+There are a number of reasons a game can be filtered from the site.
+In particular, games that have uneven number of players by the end of the match are not registered.
+To avoid this, do not leave the match until the intermission ends (i.e. the next map starts), or use `match` mastermode (`/mastermode 2`).

 ## Should I accept notifications?

 Yes!
 When you are registered on the website, you are able to use an inter finding feature we created.
 Go on any of our [servers](https://actionfps.com/servers/), then type `!inter`.
 This will send a notification on people's browser with a link to join the inter.
 There is a spam protection, doing it once is enough.